tudelft3d/geogeeks/docs/writing/references.md

 # References (BibTeX)

-[BibTeX](https://en.wikipedia.org/wiki/BibTeX) is what LaTeX use, it's simple and just works.
+[BibTeX](https://en.wikipedia.org/wiki/BibTeX) is what LaTeX and Typst use, it's simple and just works.
 Manually editing your `.bib` is probably a bad idea, we suggest you use a GUI that will help you create the entries and search your database.